 We are a church family that is Christ centered and bible grounded.
 One that is filled with compassion, love, and most of all, filled with the Spirit of God.
 Our church family has been gathering to worship our God and to study His Word, since 1895 and we would love for you to join this family of believers!
-Come allow us to serve you, encourage you and teach you!
+Come allow us to serve you, encourage you!

 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching."
 Hebrews 10:24-25